ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 So deal with what you need to so that you can be fully present and fully alive for your family.
 There's no amount of money

 ***

+Dad mule end: the superpowers that are inherited; uncanny ability to put up with bullshit, drown out crying or whining children; ups your tolerance for things that annoy you to a whole other level

+***

+Parenthood is tough, but it is very simple.
+Itʼs mostly learning to get out of your kids way.
+You donʼt have the power to make them into rousing success stories.
+But you do have the power to wreck them.
+The sooner you learn that you are more a guardrail than a backseat driver, the better off youʼll be.